The Systemyde 41CL takes advantage of modern technology to significantly

 A Turbo mode is included that allows the calculator to run at up to 50X normal speed.

 A total of 512 pages (4K in length) of Flash memory are available for non-volatile storage.
-Roughly 480 of these
+Over 500 of these

 pages are pre-loaded with 41C software.
 A total of 128 pages of RAM are available.
 Seven of these pages are pre-allocated